 Claiming tax credits and deductions can reduce the size of your income tax bill or increase the size of your refund check.
-But not all tax breaks last forever.
-A few tax benefits were on the chopping block at the end of 2017 simply because Congress considered letting them expire.
-The new tax plan passed in late 2017 by Trump and Congressional Republicans, the Tax Cuts and Jobs Act (TCJA), also eliminated some tax breaks for the 2018 tax year.
-Here’s a look at some of the tax breaks that you won’t be able to claim when you file your 2018 taxes in early 2019.
+But not all taxes or tax breaks last forever.
+A few were on the chopping block at the end of 2017 simply because Congress considered letting them expire.
+But the tax plan passed in late 2017 by Trump and Congressional Republicans, the Tax Cuts and Jobs Act (TCJA), continues to alter the tax code even in the 2019 tax year.
+Here’s a look at some of the tax changes that go into effect when you file your 2019 taxes in early 2020.

 There were also changes regarding mortgage and loan interest.
 Now you can only deduct mortgage interest on a mortgage of up to $750,000.
 The limit used to be $1 million.
 You also used to be able to deduct interest you paid on a home equity loan.
-This deduction became limited to just home equity loans that you use for home improvement.
+This deduction became limited to just home equity loans that you use for home improvement, and again went into effect last year.

 Even though some tax breaks have expired, it’s always possible that they return in the future.
 For example, congress may find that some of the deductions they eliminated with the new tax plan were useful enough to bring back.
 It’s also possible that individual states change state-level deductions and credits to balance the fact that residents no longer have certain federal deductions.
 This is especially likely with the SALT deduction.
 Certain states (those with high taxes, like California and New Jersey) will feel the loss of this deduction more.
 Governments of those states have already said they may offer a way for residents to avoid higher tax bills.